 Not long ago my sister asked me to help to restore contacts on her new iPhone.
-In normal situation people would synchronize it through iCloud and then it’s not a problem, but in her case some “helper” guy managed to backup all her contacts in 1500 separate vcf files.
+In normal situation people would synchronize it through iCloud and then it’s not a problem, but in her case some “helper guy” managed to backup all her contacts into 1500 separate .vcf files.
 Insane!
 Why would you do this in the first place?
 Why not just use iCloud?
-Never mind… As you already understood, in this tutorial I will show you how to import vcf contacts to iPhone.
+Never mind… As you already know, in this tutorial I will show you how to import vcf contacts to iPhone.

 It’s also possible to import vcf contacts directly on iCloud website, but you have to add them one by one.
 That would take forever in our case.

 Luckily I found a proper way, so here it is.
-If you also need to transfer all vcf contacts from computer to iPhone, follow the guide below.
+To transfer all vcf contacts files from computer to iPhone, follow the guide below.

 PHASE 1: Merge all vcf files into one file

 First thing we have to do is to merge all contact files into one large vcf file.
 It might sound weird, but trust me… it just works.
 Before we merge files, make sure they are all located in one folder.
 Then all you have to do is to run a command from a command line (Windows) or Terminal (MAC).